-Hope for Justice has a four part strategy; we identify and rescue victims, train frontline professionals to identify and refer cases of slavery, advocate on behalf of victims and provide restorative care to rebuild individual futures.
-Hope for Justice is operational in Cambodia, Norway, the US and the UK but doesn’t currently operate all 4 program areas in all countries.
+Hope for Justice has a strategy based on ‘Rescue, Restore and Reform’.
+Hope for Justice operates in Cambodia, Norway, the US and the UK, but doesn’t currently operate all programme areas in all countries.
 Find out more about What We Do here.

 Q: What do you mean by the term ‘rescue’?